MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 Category One.

-Subchapter F - Non-Governmental Corruption1151 *Demand or Acceptance of Unlawful Gratuity Not Involving Federal, State, or Local Government Officials*
+Subchapter F—Non-Governmental Corruption1151 *Demand or Acceptance of Unlawful Gratuity Not Involving Federal, State, or Local Government Officials*

 Grade as if a fraud offense according to (1) the amount of the bribe offered or demanded, or (2) the financial loss to the victim, whichever is higher.